phaserjs/phaser-ce/README.md

 * Phaser.Game#dropFrames skips renders when the game loop delta time is spiraling upwards (#314).
 * Phaser.Game#forceSingleRender can be set to `false` to reduce the render rate to match Phaser.Time#desiredFps (#313).
 * Phaser.Time#ups and Phaser.Time#rps track update and render rates when [advanced timing](https://photonstorm.github.io/phaser-ce/Phaser.Time#advancedTiming) is enabled.
+* Phaser now falls back to the Canvas renderer if AUTO is selected and WebGL context creation fails (#402, #420).
+Phaser.Device#webGL is now a soft check and doesn't create a temporary WebGL context.
+Phaser.Device#webGLError was removed.

 ### Updates